-Who’d think being black in Latin America whilst traveling is a thing?
+Who would think being black in Latin America whilst traveling was a thing?

-Being the son of an Afro-woman, I got called names at school.
-The other children called me names because of the color of my skin.
+Being the son of an Afro-woman, I sometimes got called names at school.
+Other children called me names because of the color of my skin.

 Black in Latin America